2023 Best Value Public Administration Bachelor's Degree Schools in the Middle Atlantic Region

 Top 10 Best Public Administration Bachelor's Degree Schools

 Our 2023 rankings named University of Maryland Global Campus the best value school in the Middle Atlantic Region for public administration students working on their bachelor’s degree.
-UMGC is a fairly large public school located in the suburb of Adelphi.
+UMGC is a very large public school located in the large suburb of Adelphi.

 Out-of-state tuition fees for undergraduate students at UMGC are $12,336 per year.
 While working on their Bachelor's Degree, public admin majors at UMGC accumulate an average of around $26,158 in student debt.

-On top of its placing in our value ranking, UMGC also did well on our Best Public Administration Bachelor’s Degree Schools in the Middle Atlantic Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+UMGC also claimed a spot on our Best Public Administration Bachelor’s Degree Schools in the Middle Atlantic Region list.
+It’s in the top 15% of all schools in this category.

 Read full report on Public Administration at University of Maryland Global Campus

-Read full report on Public Administration at Shippensburg University of Pennsylvania
+Read full report on Public Administration at Kutztown University of Pennsylvania

 John Jay undergraduate students pay an average of $15,420 in tuition and fees each year.
 While working on their Bachelor's Degree, public admin majors at John Jay accumulate an average of around $17,533 in student debt.